 What is Screen Education?

-Film Education (also known as Moving Image Education (MIE) involves watching a range of short film texts; discussing and analysing them; generating discursive and creative written work, storyboards and scripts; making a range of moving-image artefacts, re-purposing ‘found’ material and digital storytelling (not necessarily large-scale filmmaking projects); exploring genres and types of texts that might be less familiar, e.g. short films, archive films, and foreign-language films; and re-examining familiar texts.
+Film Education (also known as Moving Image Education) involves watching a range of short film texts; discussing and analysing them; generating discursive and creative written work, storyboards and scripts; making a range of moving-image artefacts, re-purposing ‘found’ material and digital storytelling (not necessarily large-scale filmmaking projects); exploring genres and types of texts that might be less familiar, e.g. short films, archive films, and foreign-language films; and re-examining familiar texts.

 Film Education develops both moving image literacy and literacy in general.
 The close reading of written texts is common in schools, but the close reading of films and screen texts is not, despite their universal popularity.
 Learning the basic grammar of screen texts opens up a whole new world to pupils, and enables them to understand how visual storytelling works.

 A 21st Century Literacy

 Traditionally defined as the ability to read and write, 21st century literacy is now widely understood as the ability to understand, analyse, evaluate and use a variety of media.
 Pupils don’t leave school without knowing the basics of written punctuation and grammar, and despite our huge consumption of screen texts, most people still have no idea about the way shots, cuts and soundscapes create meaning.

 For these reasons, moving image work can often be a truly revelatory experience for pupils, as they unpack film and moving image techniques and uncover meanings.
 Some useful tools have been developed to support these activities: particularly The Cs and Ss' and 'Tell Me' Grid Analysis.
 These activities, in turn, empower pupils to develop informed opinions about screen texts and be able to discuss the meaning, morality, aesthetics and politics of what they are watching.